nomanluhar/VS-audio-video-upload/README.md

         ffmpeg.setFfprobePath("/usr/bin/ffprobe");

 ## Running the Application
-    Start the back-end:
+    1.Start the back-end (Terminal-1):
         cd back-end
         npm start

-    Start the front-end:
+    Start the front-end(Terminal-2):
-        cd ../front-end
+        cd front-end
         npm start

     The front-end should now be running on http://localhost:3000.

     ## NOTE
-        Please make sure to use two terminal to running both the back-end and front-end smoothly.
+        Please make sure to use two terminal to running both the back-end and front-end properly.

 ## API Endpoints
     Upload File